 - Magic Knight: In battle, she employs illusion spells and is very adept with a sword—Loki definitely takes after her in this regard (albeit with a preference for daggers).

 - Mama Bear: Even though her sons need no protection, Frigga still defends them.

-- Morality Chain: She's this to her husband Odin, to the point where her death is the point where he becomes hellishly bloodthirsty.
+- Morality Chain: She's this to her husband Odin, to the point where her death causes him to become hellishly bloodthirsty.

 - Morality Pet: To Loki.
-Played with because it's been shown that Loki loves Frigga the most, but his affection for her didn't stop him from committing his actions.
+Played with because it's been shown that he loves Frigga the most, but his affection for her didn't stop him from committing his actions.

 - Motherhood Is Superior: While Loki's adoption creates all kinds of drama, it all revolves around Odin.
-No one, not even the fans say that Loki is not Frigga's son.
-Even though we know better!
+No one, say that Loki is not Frigga's son.

-- Never Mess with Granny: She's gone grey but she's still capable of taking down Frost Giants and even The King of All Dark Elves in single-combat if the need arises.
+- Never Mess with Granny: She's beginning to go grey, but she's still capable of taking down Frost Giants and even The King of All Dark Elves in single-combat if the need arises.

 - Only One Name: Only her first name is mentioned.